borkshop/kni/MANUAL.md

 `>` is greater-than.

-`<=` is less-than-or-equal-to
+`<=` is less-than-or-equal-to.

-`>=` is greater-than-or-equal-to
+`>=` is greater-than-or-equal-to.

-`==` is equality
+`==` is equality.

-`!=` is inequality
+`!=` is inequality.

+`and` is logical intersection.

+`or` is logical union.

-I have not yet implemented unary negation.
+unary `!` is logical negation.

-`^` and `v` are logical union and intersection (`and` and `or`).
-Note that `v` must be separated from subsequent text with a space to unambiguously produce the operator token.
-These symbols are consistent with symbolic logic notation but not typical for programming languages.
-I chose them because the pipe operator is reserved for delimiting block sections.
+unary `-` is negative.

+unary `~` produces a random variable from 0 to less than the operand.

+unary `#` is a hash, consistently producing the same ostensibly random number for the operand.

-`~` is a random variable.
+binary `~` is a random variable.
 In `x~y`, X is the number of samples and `Y` is the upper bound of the random variable for each sample.
 As such, `2~6` produces a random variable in the half open interval of [0, 12) with a mean value of 6, where 6 is the most likely variable, with diminishing probability toward 0 and 12.
 The D&D expression `2d6` is equivalent to `1~6 + 1~6 + 2` owing to the vagaries of math.

-I have not yet implemented unary random variables, essentially an implicit X = 1.
-I also haven't implemented simplified notation for die rolls, favoring the ~ operator initially because it composes better mathematically.
+I haven't implemented simplified notation for die rolls, favoring the ~ operator initially because it composes better mathematically.

-`#` produces the equivalent point on a Hilbert Curve for a coordinate X, Y.
+binary `#` produces the equivalent point on a Hilbert Curve for a coordinate X, Y.
 This, in combination with `#` consistent hash blocks, is handy for generating arbitrary but consistent content in a two-dimensional plane without accidental symmetry over any axis.
 For example `{#x+y}` creates symmetry along a diagonal. `{#x*y}` produces symmetry across multiple axes about the origin.
+The Hilbert operator presumes a space with 4 billion unique coordinates in a square of height and width 64k centered about the origin.